 Workout from Hell

-Everything would have looked normal except for my workouts.
+Everything about me would have looked normal except for my workouts.
 Normally, I'd finish my program working out 4 days a week, and that's it.
 Now, it wasn't enough.
 I'd workout every single day, pushing everything until I collapse or be nauseated or until I'm completely exhausted I wouldn't be able to stand on my legs, whichever came first.
 At times, I'd pause to 'catch my breath', only fall asleep and wake up the following day.
 By pushing the limits, I was exorcising whatever demons I had inside me...that by giving it all until there was nothing left to give, I'd somehow find vindication for my failure.
 Yeah, it wasn't healthy but it worked for me, until the following day when the need to workout beckons and the cycle repeats itself.

 Sagada to Manila